 Tool and Die Makers and Asbestos Exposure

 Tool and die makers have highly specialized skills that enable them to construct entire machines.
 Unfortunately, this also means that they often work in dangerous environments.
-As they frequently work with heat (to melt and meld machine parts), they have been known to come into contact with asbestos.

 Asbestos is a toxic material frequently used for its heat and fire-resistant properties.
 It was commonly used as insulation around forges and boilers, which tool and die makers worked with on a daily basis.
 The insulation made the forges more effective, though it came with severe consequences.